Make the day special for mom by taking her to the Mother's Day Brunch from 10:30 a.m.-2 p.m. Sunday at Club Stewart.

 THE MARVEL UNIVERSE — After wading through months of bad movie after bad movie with a decent one popping its head up from time to time, we’re finally on the cusp of the summer movie season.

 Here are five movies from various platforms families may want to consider.
 Note: Since not all are appropriate for younger children, age recommendations are included.

-Information for parents about the film "Avengers: Age of Ultron":
+Information for parents about the film "Pitch Perfect 2":

 Information for parents about the film "Far from the Madding Crowd":

 The buddy comedy is a genre that has been so predictable for so long, Hollywood has been giving self-aware winks to the tired model for over 30 years.
 In the 1980's classic “The Three Amigos,” Mr. Flugelman sums up every buddy comedy ever made in a three-line pitch to Lucky Day, Ned Needlander and Dusty Bottoms:

 The a cappella Barden Bellas from “Pitch Perfect” are returning to theaters this weekend.